Destinations Greece The Cyclades Santorini

 Oia centre 5 min · Maritime Museum 7

-InsiderLeading Hotels of the World since 1996, with three caldera pools and Botrini's for dinner.
-Book four to six months ahead for the May/June and September weeks — the shoulder months have the best caldera light and the rooms go first.
+InsiderThree caldera pools and Botrini's for dinner.
+Book four to six months ahead for the May/June and September weeks; the shoulder months carry the best caldera light and the rooms go first.

-The most-considered headline Santorini property of the post-2020 generation — 28 cliff-cut suites in Imerovigli, the Kallos Spa with cave treatment rooms and a serious treatment menu (Santorini's most serious dedicated wellness resort), the open-air Throubi restaurant.
-Andronis Group's wellness flagship — quieter than the Boutique Hotel in Oia and the most polished property in Imerovigli.
+28 cliff-cut suites in Imerovigli, the Kallos Spa with cave treatment rooms and a full treatment menu (as dedicated a wellness resort as the island has), and the open-air Throubi restaurant.
+Andronis Group's wellness property, and quieter than the Boutique Hotel in Oia.

 What it's known for